vmleon/oracle-atp-da/lab3/README.md

 Add your **Username**, **Password** and you are ready to visit **Oracle Digital Assistant Home** page.

-You will be on the Oracle Digital Assitant **Dashboard** where you can start building your bots.
+You will be on the Oracle Digital Assistant **Dashboard** where you can start building your bots.

 ![ODA Menu](../images/oda_5.png)

 ## Explore your Digital Assistant

-You can always **Watch Videos** on the **Learn** section at the bottom and explore the documentation of Oracle Digital Assitant by following the links on the dashboard.
+You can always **Watch Videos** on the **Learn** section at the bottom and explore the documentation of Oracle Digital Assistant by following the links on the dashboard.

 ## It works